-1) SAR 1,591 million (RO 158.75 million) (31 December 2019: RO 448.4 million) syndicated murabaha facility availed from a consortium of banks.
+1) SAR 2,955 million (RO 158.75 million) (2020: RO 448.4 million) syndicated murabaha facility and SAR 650 million (RO 34.928 million) working capital facility availed from a consortium of banks.

 In September 2020, SMTC signed an Amendment Agreement (the Agreement) with the consortium of lenders to refinance the existing Murabaha Facilities and secure additional funding for future capital investment.
 The existing murabaha facility which was earlier refinanced in June 2018 was for SAR 5,900 million and a working capital facility.